RenaissanceBug/frog/README.md

 2. In your markdown source files, use `\\( some math \\)` for inline and `\\[ some math \\]` for display.
 (Note the _double_ backslashes, `\\`, because in markdown `\` already has a meaning.)
+   In your Scribble source files, use a _single_ backslash for each delimiter.

 # Bug reports?
 Feature requests?